aeternity/protocol/node/api/channels_api_usage.md

 }
 ```

-#### Responder signs the tx
+#### Responder authenticates the tx
-After being informed for the initiator's signing the responder receives a message containing the unsigned transaction to be signed as well
+After being informed for the initiator's authentication, the responder receives a message containing the solo-authenticated transaction to be co-authenticated by her as well
 ```javascript
 {
   "jsonrpc": "2.0",